Did Twitter just kill Donald Trump?

 Trump today threatened social media companies with new regulation or even shutting them down after Twitter added the twin fact-checks.

+As I type, he is said to be preparing some kind of executive order on social media.

-AP notes the President can't in fact unilaterally regulate or close the companies, and any effort would likely require action by Congress.
+But AP notes the President can't in fact unilaterally regulate or close the companies, and any effort would likely require action by Congress.
 His administration shelved a proposed executive order empowering the Federal Communications Commission to regulate technology companies, citing concerns it wouldn't pass legal muster.
 But that didn't stop Trump from angrily issuing strong warnings.

 The biggest threat to Twitter's current modus operandi, according to a Bloomberg report, could come from Paul Singer, a billionaire Republican mega-donor who recently took a stake in the social network through his company Elliott Management.
 The pro-Trump Singer has accused Twitter of discriminating against the President, and is said to want Twitter CEO Jack Dorsey replaced.